-- Level I Valuations based on quoted prices in active markets for identical assets or liabilities that the Asset Manager Affiliates have the ability to access. - Level II Valuations based on quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly. - Level III Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+- Level I Valuations based on quoted prices in active markets for identical assets or liabilities that the Asset Manager Affiliates have the ability to access. - Level II Valuations based on quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly. - $\bullet \quad \text{Level III} \longrightarrow \text{Valuations based on inputs that are unobservable and significant to the overall fair value measurement.}$ the difference between principal and fair value recorded as unrealized gain/loss.
+The par amount of CLO Fund liabilities is approximately \$3.3 billion and \$3.7 billion respectively for the years ended December \$1, 2013 and December \$1, 2012.

 The CLO Funds managed by the Asset Manager Affiliate and that are consolidated herein, have issued rated and unrated securities to finance their operations.
-CLO Fund Liabilities are presented at fair value with the difference between principal and fair value recorded as unrealized gain/loss.
-The par amount of CLO Fund liabilities is approximately \$3.3 billion and \$3.7 billion respectively for the years ended December 31, 2013 and December 31, 2012.
+CLO Fund Liabilities are presented at fair value with